 The Company is obliged to treat its business partners, creditors and debtors with equality and fairness for the best interest of the Company.
 The Company shall avoid any conflict of interest and provide factual information and accurate reports.
 Moreover, the Company stands firm on its commitments to its creditors and honors its obligations of repayment of principals, interests as well as collaterals.

-Any business dealing with business partners must not affect good reputation of the Company and must be in compliance with related laws.
+Any business dealing with business partners must not affect good reputation of the Company and must be in compliance with laws.
 Mutual interests and fairness must be emphasized in selection of business partners whom must respect with human right, fair labor practices and business operation with environmental, social responsibilities as the Company believes that business partners are a key factor that helps deliver values to the customers and helps the Company’s sustainable growth.

-The Company encourages free markets and fair competition and stipulated polices and guidelines toward its competitors under applicable laws related to trade competition.
+The Company encourages free markets and fair competition and stipulated polices and guide-lines towards its competitors under applicable laws related to trade competition.
 The Company is strongly against wrongfully obtaining or using trade secrets of its competitors either it is illegal or unethical.

 Throughout years in business, the Company rigorously abides by related laws, rules and regulations and put efforts in raising its standards above the levels required by law.
 Any business undertaking must not harm quality of life, community, society and environment.
-The Company helps support the society in form of quality of life improvement, educational support, energy saving and environmental conservation.
-Apart from that, the Company promotes communication and education related to the environment to all stakeholders as well as passes on its knowledge and experience that the Company has to benefit the society such as its recent Mc Sewing Training for Occupation Development Project.
+The Company helps support the society in form of quality of life improvement, educational support, energy saving, efficient resource utilization and environmental conservation.
+Apart from that, the Company promotes communication and education related to the environment to all stakeholders as well as passes on its knowledge and experience that the Company has to benefit the society such as its recent MC Sewing Training for Occupation Development Project.

-Moreover, the Company set out its whistleblower policies so that employees and other stakeholders can inquire details, file complaints and report any misconduct, illegal behavior, inaccuracy of financial reports, internal control problems or unethical behavior of the Company through the Audit Committee.
-Details of complaints or whistleblowing including and information of the complainants/whistleblowers will be protected and kept confidential under whistleblower protection measures.
+Moreover, the Company stipulated whistleblower policies that stakeholders can inquire details, file complaints and report any misconduct, illegal behavior, inaccuracy of financial reports, internal control problems or unethical behavior of the Company through the Audit Committee.
+Details of complaints or whistle-blowing including and information of the complainants/whistleblowers will be protected and kept confidential.
 The Audit Committee will take actions in finding facts and solutions (if any) and reporting to the Board of Directors for recommendations, solutions or other further actions.
 Channels in reporting misconducts and filing complaints are listed below:

 - Corporate Secretary